linebender/linebender.github.io/content/blog/2024-11-04-tmix-10/index.md

 We are in the process of relicensing Druid from its current license of Apache 2.0 only to the Rust ecosystem standard Apache 2.0 OR MIT dual license.
 If you have previously contributed to Druid, please read and respond to [druid#2414][].
-This will greatly improve cross-compatibility will the rest of the Rust ecosystem, particularly for adapting code from Druid into newer toolkits.
+This will greatly improve cross-compatibility with the rest of the Rust ecosystem, particularly for adapting code from Druid into newer toolkits.
 We plan to archive the Druid repo after one more release, as we are not actively developing it; we are working to bring Xilem to parity in capability.
-Will also apply this license change to Xilem and Masonry, as well as Glazier, which is currently archived.
+We will also apply this license change to Xilem and Masonry, as well as Glazier, which is currently archived.

 ## Others